flix/book/src/records.md

 which has the record type
 `{ x = Int32, y = Int32 }`.

-The order of fields in a record does not matter.
+The order of labels in a record does not matter.
 Hence the above record is equivalent to:

 ```flix